 The Citi Rewards + has a unique earning structure that I have never seen before.
 It earns 2x TY points at Grocery Stores and Gas Stations.
 The card also earns one point per dollar on everything else.

 The uniqueness in the Rewards +’s earning structure comes from the rules of rounding.
 Citi rounds up the amount of points earned to the nearest 10 for all purchases.
 This is fantastic for small purchases.
 For example, if you spend $1 at a convenience store, you will receive 10 points.

-Transfer partners are not directly available to Rewards + cardholders.
-You need a Premier or Prestige card to transfer your points.
+A major caveat with this card is that transfer partners are not directly available.
+You will need a Premier or Prestige card to transfer your points.
 This is just like having either of the Chase Freedom cards without a Sapphire or Ink Business Preferred card.

 Citi Private Pass

 This perk gives you access to a multitude of pre-sale tickets and VIP experiences.
 If you’re a concert or sports lover, Citi Private Pass will help you get to events faster.

 Citibank is the best issuer for extended warranty.
 You will receive an extra two years of warranty on purchases with warranties of five years or less.